Zoxc/crusader/README.md

 ## Setup

-Run `cargo build --release` to build the executables which are placed in `target/release`.
+Run `cargo build --release` in the `src` folder to build the executables which are placed in `src/target/release`.

 ## Command line usage